Bay Area Solidarity Summer (BASS)

 • connect with a multi-generational community of peers and mentors

-At BASS, you might meet a Sikh feminist working for climate justice, a Bhutanese refugee youth organizer, a computer science student challenging ICE, or a queer Bangladeshi activist taking on Islamophobia.
-You'll get a chance to connect with a multi-generational community of activists, and maybe even find the mentor you never knew you needed.
+At BASS, you might meet a Sikh feminist working for climate justice, a Bhutanese refugee community organizer, a South Indian computer scientist challenging ICE, a queer Bangladeshi activist taking on Islamophobia, or a mixed-race international student tackling racism back home.
+You'll have opportunities to connect with a multi-generational community of activists, and maybe leave with new friends and mentors.

 Alumni often describe the program as a life-changing experience.
 Recent participants have said: